bfeitknecht/vault/sem3/EProg/VRL/notes/EProg.md

 > [!attention] Topics to revisit
 > - inheritance / polymorphism quiz
-> - loop invariants
+> - loop invariants, pre- / postconditions
 > - how to code quickly
-> - abstraction models complexity
+> - how abstraction models complexity
 > -
 >